katiacreator/freshprincetriviagame/psudoCode.md

 #Fresh Prince Trivia Game-Pseudocode
-create one js file for each screen-home, game, score create one empty body html file for each screen-home, game, score
+create one js file for each screen-home, game, score-DONE create one empty body html file for each screen-home, game, score-DONE
 <!-- *********************************************************** -->
-##Variables-testtest3
+##Variables-
 assign const for html elemetns to be display via js, buttons, question object, assign let variables for score, build an object of questions with arrays: